Anindita123-code/Milestone3_Data_Centric/README.md

 This website will provide as a reference for any book buyer, to search for reviews.
 However, only registered users can post a review.
 This project has been build using Python and Flask Framework as Backend and MongoDB as the database.

 In future, the reviewers can be routed to a website that would give them the best deal for buying their chosen book.
-More details on follows.

 ## User Experience

 ### Strategy Plane

-The "Views and Reviews" project has been concieved having in mind for the book readers community.
+The "Views and Reviews" project has been concieved having in mind the book readers community.
 Readers / buyers of books almost always like read a short review about the book to understand whether it would be the one of their next reading lists.
 This website will help the users get a deeper insight into a book, and post a review on any kind of books ranging from story books, Cookery books, Art books, Biographies, Comics and more.
 Any user can search the website for books and read the related reviews that might have been posted already.

 ### Scope Plane

 The scope of "Views and Reviews" is as follows:

 1. Users will be able to register and thereby login into the website to post a review on any book of their choice
 2. All users will be able to search for books and view a listing of the same.
 3. The "admin" user can publish any of the existing reviews as a Featured Review.
 And will have superuser access to remove any reviews (except for the one that is featured in the home page) and books from the website.
 4. A registered user will be able to read and post a review for any books that are there in the site, if a book of their choice is not available, they can add the book to the site.

 * Here, the focus is on reviews posted by user, and hence user management in detail is considered outside the scope of this system.